Czjzek distribution

 (2)\[\begin{split}\begin{split}r_\zeta = \left| \zeta \right| ~~~~\text{and}~~~~ \theta = \left\{ \begin{array}{l r} \frac{\pi}{4} \eta &: \zeta \le 0, \\ \frac{\pi}{2} \left(1 - \frac{\eta}{2} \right) &: \zeta > 0. \end{array} \right.\end{split}\end{split}\]

-Because Cartesian grids are more manageable in computation, the above polar piece-wise grid is re-express as the x-y Cartesian grid following,
+Because Cartesian grids are more manageable in computation, the above polar piece-wise grid is re-expressed as the x-y Cartesian grid following,

 (3)\[x = r_\zeta \cos\theta ~~~~\text{and}~~~~ y = r_\zeta \sin\theta.\]